Privacy Policy — Smartensity

 Generating plans and reports via AIArt.
 6(1)(b) — performance of a contractGeneration is the core of the service.
 Special-category content (injuries, pain) is part of the input — see the row above.

 Operating and storing the Coach Q&A chat (so you can re-open past conversations)Art.
 6(1)(b) — performance of a contract; Art.
-9(2)(a) — explicit consent for any health content you volunteer in a messagePersisting your coach conversations lets you continue a thread and review prior answers.
+9(2)(a) — explicit consent for any health content you volunteer in a messagePersisting your coach conversations (for up to 30 days) lets you continue a thread and review prior answers.
 Where a message contains health information, it relies on the same explicit health-data consent.
-[NEEDS LAWYER REVIEW — see the §3.4 note on consent coverage for volunteered chat health data.]

 Logging completed training and readiness signalsArt.
 6(1)(b) + Art.
 9(2)(a) (for the health fields)You log completed sessions; we store them so the AI can propose adjustments.